 Chickens

-Mosshollow’s chickens came to The Hill at 3 different times.
-The Literary Crew moved from Morgan Hill to Mosshollow with Brett, Susan, and their cats in July 2014.
+Mosshollow’s chickens came to The Hill at 4 different times.
+The Literary Crew moved from Morgan Hill to Mosshollow Hill with Brett, Susan, and their cats in July 2014.
 Each lady was named for a famous book character: Mrs. Snodgrass, Katniss, Morgaine, Lyra, Jane, and Bellatrix.
-They’re a tough group of hens and have gladly made Mosshollow their new home.
+They were a tough group of hens and gladly made Mosshollow their new home.
 Each lady’s unique personality emerged early on-hence their names.
-As they ease into egg-tirement, the Literary Crew continues to amuse and delight visitors.
+As they eased into egg-tirement, the Literary Crew continued to amuse and delight visitors, but sadly have all passed on.

 June of 2015 brought the World of Froud to Mosshollow.
-3 Silkies: Aughra, Jareth, and Fizzgig were integrated into the flock, and it’s been a wild adventure ever since.
-One cannot help but giggle when the silkies come waddling across the yard.
-Jareth, the Goblin King, is our resident rooster and a glorious little fellow though a bit afraid of his own shadow and the bigger ladies.
+3 Silkies: Aughra, Jareth, and Fizzgig were integrated into the flock, and it was a wild adventure ever since.
+One couldn’t help but giggle when the silkies came waddling across the yard.
+Sadly all the Silkies have crossed the rainbow bridge.
+Jareth, the Goblin King, may he rest in peace, was our resident rooster and a glorious little fellow though a bit afraid of his own shadow and the bigger ladies.
+He sadly passed during the pandemic, and our farm hasn’t been the same without him.

-In February of 2019 we added a new variety of little peepers including Copper Marans so now we have beautiful dark brown eggs.
+In February of 2019 we added a new variety of little peepers named for Hayao Miyazaki’s film characters including Copper Marans so now we have beautiful dark brown eggs.
+And a gorgeous blue cochin named Totoro.

 Cats